paultag/notes.pault.ag/notes/hy-survival-guide.md

 Notice
 ======

 This guide is, above all, a *guide*.
-This is also only truely binding for working on Hy code internally.
+This is also only truly binding for working on Hy code internally.
 This post is also super subject to change in the future, whenever I can be bothered to ensure that we have more of the de facto rules written down.